EDUCBA Logo

 Covariance

-Dimension Variance measure in one dimension.
+Dimension Variance measures in one dimension.
 Covariance always measures between two dimensions.

-Unit Does not have the same unit of measure as original data have.
+Unit It does not have the same unit of measure as the original data.
 Covariance always has a unit of measure.

-Financial Context Investors or many stock expert use variance to measure stocks volatility.
+Financial Context Investors or many stock experts use variance to measure stock volatility.
 Covariance is the term used to describe how a stock will move together.

 Indicator Higher variance indicates the stock is risky.
-Positive covariance indicates both Variables will move upward or downward at the same time and negative covariance indicates they will move counter to each other.
+Positive covariance indicates both Variables will move upward or downward simultaneously, and negative covariance indicates they will move counter to each other.

 Conclusion – Variance vs Covariance

-So from the above description, it is clear that both variance vs covariance are mathematical statistics terms which are used in the financial world or by an organization to make the decision.
-Even though both variance vs covariance terms sound the same they actually have a different meaning.
-Variance is one dimension and covariance is two dimension measurable techniques and which measure the volatility and relationship between the random variables respectively.
-Higher the Volatility in stock more risky the stock and buying stock with negative covariance is a great way to minimize the risk.
-A positive covariance means assets move in the same direction whereas negative covariance means assets generally moves in the opposite direction.
+So from the above description, it is clear that variances and covariance are mathematical statistics terms used in the financial world or by an organization to make the decision.
+Even though both variances vs covariance terms sound the same, they have different meanings.
+Variance is one dimension, and covariance is a two dimensions measurable technique that measures the volatility and relationship between the random variables.
+The higher the Volatility in stock, the more risky the stock, and buying stock with negative covariance is a great way to minimize the risk.
+A positive covariance means assets move in the same direction, whereas negative covariance means assets generally move in the opposite direction.

 Recommended Articles

-This has a been a guide to the top difference between Variance vs Covariance Here we also discuss the Variance vs Covariance key differences with infographics and comparison table.
+This has been a guide to the top difference between Variance vs Covariance.
+Here, we discuss the Variance vs Covariance key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.

 1. Top Differences Of Budget vs Forecast